-Tax Court Procedure in Oakland, California
+Tax Court Procedure in Oakland, Maine

-If you find yourself in a situation where you think you'll have to go to tax court, you should consult with a reliable tax lawyer in Oakland, California as soon as possible.
+If you find yourself in a situation where you think you'll have to go to tax court, you should consult with a qualified tax lawyer in Oakland, Maine as soon as possible.
 Non-lawyers are allowed to represent you in tax court, and most of them are perfectly competent.
 However, there are significant advantages to having a lawyer represent you, as opposed to an accountant or other non-attorney.
-Primarily, lawyers are regulated by the bar association of whatever state they're licensed to practice in, and if a lawyer handles your case incompetently, you will have considerable legal recourse against them, through both the courts and the state bar
+Primarily, lawyers are regulated by the bar association of whatever state they're licensed to practice in, and if a lawyer handles your case incompetently, you will have significant legal recourse against them, through both the courts and the state bar